jennylynparsons/1st-independent-project/README.md

 ## Description

 _Webpage to view Jenny's porfolio page.
-Includes about me section, completed projects, Education, Skills, and interests.
+Includes About Me, Completed Projects, Education, Skills, and Interests.
 Student's demonstration of HTML and CSS concepts_

 ## Setup/Installation Requirements

 * _Clone repository to your desktop_
 * _Open top level directory_
-* _Open in preferred text editor to make changes_
+* _Open index.html in your browser_

 ## Known Bugs